 - Name and address of a principal officer

-- Confirmation that the organization’s annual gross receipts are $50,000 or less
+- If applicable, confirmation that the organization’s annual gross receipts are $50,000 or less

 - If applicable, a statement that the organization has terminated or is terminating (going out of business)

 - Exemption from federal and state income tax

 - Ability of certain non-profits to make purchases without paying state sales tax